 In addition to adapted digestive systems that support opportunistic scavenging, pigs can excrete excess toxins through their hooves.
 So, in the event that they do eat too much garbage, their bodies still have a back-up plan to rid the poison.

 If you have a pet pig that is showing signs of these sores, make sure to seek a veterinarian or nutritionist as your porcine pal definitely is eating too much trash.
 This could lead to poor body condition and other health issues.

 Even though pigs are capable of eating pretty much anything, you should avoid relying on garbage and rotting compost as their source of food.

 Pigs are healthiest on a high fiber diet with sufficient pasture for grazing.
-While they can eat meat, vegetables are important for roughage.
-Also, avoid a pig diet too high in sugar, which means not giving all your fruit and table scraps to your swine friend.
+While they can eat meat, veggies are important for roughage.
+Also, avoid pig food that is too high in sugar, which means not giving all your fruit and by-products to your swine friend.
 Additionally, some specialized pig pellets and quality pig feed made from soybean meal can fulfill dietary and nutritional needs of your pig's diet, but be sure to inspect the ingredients before doing so.